open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/main-concepts/metadata-standard/schemas/entity/data/table.md

 - **`extension`**: Entity extension data with custom attributes added to the entity.
 Refer to *../../type/basic.json#/definitions/entityExtension*.
 - **`sourceUrl`**: Source URL of table.
 Refer to *../../type/basic.json#/definitions/sourceUrl*.
 - **`domain`**: Domain the table belongs to.
 When not set, the table inherits the domain from the database schema it belongs to.
 Refer to *../../type/entityReference.json*.
-- **`dataProducts`**: List of of data products this entity is part of.
-Refer to *../../type/entityReferenceList.json#/definitions/entityReferenceList*.
+- **`dataProducts`**: List of data products this entity is part of.
+Refer to *../../type/entityReferenceList.json*.
+- **`fileFormat`**: File format in case of file/datalake tables.
+Refer to *#/definitions/fileFormat*.
+- **`votes`**: Refer to *../../type/votes.json*.
+- **`lifeCycle`**: Life Cycle of the entity.
+Refer to *../../type/lifeCycle.json*.
 ## Definitions

 - **`entityName`** *(string)*: Name of a table.
 Expected to be unique within a database.
 - **`profileSampleType`** *(string)*: Type of Profile Sample (percentage or rows).
 Must be one of: `['PERCENTAGE', 'ROWS']`.
 Default: `PERCENTAGE`.
 - **`tableType`** *(string)*: This schema defines the type used for describing different types of tables.
-Must be one of: `['Regular', 'External', 'View', 'SecureView', 'MaterializedView', 'Iceberg', 'Local', 'Partitioned', 'Foreign']`.
+Must be one of: `['Regular', 'External', 'View', 'SecureView', 'MaterializedView', 'Iceberg', 'Local', 'Partitioned', 'Foreign', 'Transient']`.
 - **`dataType`** *(string)*: This enum defines the type of data stored in a column.
-Must be one of: `['NUMBER', 'TINYINT', 'SMALLINT', 'INT', 'BIGINT', 'BYTEINT', 'BYTES', 'FLOAT', 'DOUBLE', 'DECIMAL', 'NUMERIC', 'TIMESTAMP', 'TIMESTAMPZ', 'TIME', 'DATE', 'DATETIME', 'INTERVAL', 'STRING', 'MEDIUMTEXT', 'TEXT', 'CHAR', 'LONG', 'VARCHAR', 'BOOLEAN', 'BINARY', 'VARBINARY', 'ARRAY', 'BLOB', 'LONGBLOB', 'MEDIUMBLOB', 'MAP', 'STRUCT', 'UNION', 'SET', 'GEOGRAPHY', 'ENUM', 'JSON', 'UUID', 'VARIANT', 'GEOMETRY', 'BYTEA', 'AGGREGATEFUNCTION', 'ERROR', 'FIXED', 'RECORD', 'NULL', 'SUPER', 'HLLSKETCH', 'PG_LSN', 'PG_SNAPSHOT', 'TSQUERY', 'TXID_SNAPSHOT', 'XML', 'MACADDR', 'TSVECTOR', 'UNKNOWN', 'CIDR', 'INET', 'CLOB', 'ROWID', 'LOWCARDINALITY', 'YEAR', 'POINT', 'POLYGON', 'TUPLE', 'SPATIAL', 'TABLE']`.
+Must be one of: `['NUMBER', 'TINYINT', 'SMALLINT', 'INT', 'BIGINT', 'BYTEINT', 'BYTES', 'FLOAT', 'DOUBLE', 'DECIMAL', 'NUMERIC', 'TIMESTAMP', 'TIMESTAMPZ', 'TIME', 'DATE', 'DATETIME', 'INTERVAL', 'STRING', 'MEDIUMTEXT', 'TEXT', 'CHAR', 'LONG', 'VARCHAR', 'BOOLEAN', 'BINARY', 'VARBINARY', 'ARRAY', 'BLOB', 'LONGBLOB', 'MEDIUMBLOB', 'MAP', 'STRUCT', 'UNION', 'SET', 'GEOGRAPHY', 'ENUM', 'JSON', 'UUID', 'VARIANT', 'GEOMETRY', 'BYTEA', 'AGGREGATEFUNCTION', 'ERROR', 'FIXED', 'RECORD', 'NULL', 'SUPER', 'HLLSKETCH', 'PG_LSN', 'PG_SNAPSHOT', 'TSQUERY', 'TXID_SNAPSHOT', 'XML', 'MACADDR', 'TSVECTOR', 'UNKNOWN', 'CIDR', 'INET', 'CLOB', 'ROWID', 'LOWCARDINALITY', 'YEAR', 'POINT', 'POLYGON', 'TUPLE', 'SPATIAL', 'TABLE', 'NTEXT', 'IMAGE', 'IPV4', 'IPV6', 'DATETIMERANGE']`.
 - **`constraint`** *(string)*: This enum defines the type for column constraint.
 Must be one of: `['NULL', 'NOT_NULL', 'UNIQUE', 'PRIMARY_KEY']`.
 Cannot contain additional properties.
 Default: `None`.
 - **`tableConstraint`** *(object)*: This enum defines the type for table constraint.
 Cannot contain additional properties.
   - **`constraintType`** *(string)*: Must be one of: `['UNIQUE', 'PRIMARY_KEY', 'FOREIGN_KEY', 'SORT_KEY', 'DIST_KEY']`.